rowanjsmith/ArepoISM_tools/Welcome_to_AREPO_on_COSMA.md

 is used.

 ----------------------------------------------------------------------------------------------------
-IV.
+# IV.
 READ AND ANALYSE AREPO OUTPUTS

 Coming soon to a ~~movie theatre~~ repository near you...

 ----------------------------------------------------------------------------------------------------

-Written by Zoe Faes (zf28[at]st-andrews.ac.uk) with wisdom from Rowan Smith, Sansith Hewapathirana, David Whitworth, Kammy Bogue, Philipp Girichidis, Robin Tress, Junia Goeller and Ruediger Pakmor.
+Written by Zoe Faes with wisdom from Rowan Smith, Sansith Hewapathirana, David Whitworth, Kammy Bogue, Philipp Girichidis, Robin Tress, Junia Goeller and Ruediger Pakmor.
+Last edited: 10 Jun 2025